elagarrigue/3D-POIs-Android/README.md

 	associate with a gps coordinate.
 In the example, we know that one corner of the Coliseum, with lat=41.89007, lon=12.49344 is in the vertex `235.84084f, -197.85388f` (altitude not used).
-	This info allow as to performa simple coordinates extrapolation, that it's good enough for a small map portion with not much high diferences.
+	This info allow as to performa simple coordinates extrapolation, that it's good enough for a small map portion with not much high differences.
 - To use `tomtom` places search, set your key in  `3DPOIsData`, `POIsRepositoryImpl`.